shusban/Final-project/README.md

 This example project demonstrates the use of OOP principles and interaction with a public API to fetch cryptocurrency data.

-The README file provides clear instructions for setting up and using the project.

 ## import requests

 This line imports the requests library, which is used to make HTTP requests to APIs